“I’ve absolutely no time for Facebook!

-I would have told him about the influential people with whom I’ve connected on Social Media.
+I would have told him about the interesting and influential people with whom I’ve connected on Social Media.
 You know, those sort of people who only a decade ago were beyond the reach of us mere mortals.
 Some of them, now, I actually regard as friends.

 I’d have told him about the number of people whose day I’d made, simply by posting an encouraging quote on Facebook or Twitter or Instagram.

 I’d have told him how I found out from Twitter what was causing a recent outage – immediately after it had begun (you can’t even get that sort of instant information with a Google search).
 And I would have told him how I’d received a personalised reply in response to a brief tweet to say “thanks for fixing it”.
 A thank you goes a long way, doesn’t it!

 Last year, I needed some software to perform a specific task.

 But nothing on the market could do exactly what I needed.

 Actually, there was… but it came with a huge price tag.